JaCoB1123/clip/README.md

 - non-intrusive
 - keyboard-accessible
-- secure (not saving copied passwords to disk)
+- secure (not saving copied passwords to disk in clear-text)
+- handling text well

+What's going to be out-of-scope for now:

+- handling images & more
+- persisting clips